FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do

+- remove mentions of "puck" from itchio descriptions

+## Done

+- fixed a tricky bug where multiple level ups would happen at once
+- add check for unbalanced number of braces in translations
 - add check for translation variable present in one language but not english
-- remove mentions of "pcuk" from store descriptions : fdroid, play store, itchio
+- remove mentions of "puck" from play store descriptions

-## Done
+- remove mentions of "puck" from fdroid descriptions
 - don't show already picked perk in gold
 - If last ball is out of bound, spend a life to rest it to the paddle location
 - smaller rainbow icon